zenobio93/seat-docs/docs/installation_guides/ubuntu.md

 | group = www-data | group = seat |
 | listen = /run/php/php7.1-fpm.sock | listen = /run/php/seat.sock |

-Once done, you can create a new configuration file into nginx to server SeAT :
+Once done, you can create a new configuration file into nginx to server SeAT called `/etc/nginx/site-availables/seat`
-`nano /etc/nginx/site-availables/seat`

 And put the content bellow inside
 ```